Stephen Raynes recognized for leading pro bono

 In May 2015, the Canadian Government announced a $180 million Fund, with every one of the 94 survivors receiving an immediate $125,000 tax-free government grant plus annual lifetime payments.

-Recently, Stephen’s leadership of the Campaign was recognized.
-On December 7, 2015, the Toronto Globe and Mail wrote:
+Stephen’s leadership of the Campaign has also been recognized by the Toronto Globe and Mail:

 This campaign would never have happened had it not been for Philadelphia lawyer Stephen Raynes and his Canadian colleague, Joe Fiorante QC of Vancouver.
 Working pro bono, they were the campaign’s legal brain trust and were the key members of the team.
 Mr. Raynes’ connection is remarkably personal: His father was one of the original lawyers who fought and won settlements on behalf of many Canadian Thalidomide children and their families.